kalmarz/notejam-on-ecs/README.md

   * Cons
     * Proprietary product -> vendor lock-in?

 Both EKS and ECS meet the requirements.
 The costs are comparable, the operational efforts are comparable.
 ECS comes with a slightly less operational burden and it's tightly integrated with other AWS services.
-EKS meanwhile has the advantage of being an open source platform, backed with a huge community support and know-how.
+EKS meanwhile has the advantage of being an open-source platform, backed with a huge community support and know-how.
 And also, using EKS would make easier to move the complete infrastructure to another vendor, or even establish a multi-vendor service strategy.

 I chose ECS because the AWS integration, the slightly lower costs and the easier operational aspects.